Asab

-Asab (Nama: new thing) is a settlement in the ǁKaras Region of southern Namibia.
+Asab (Nama: new (male)) is a settlement in the Hardap Region of southern Namibia.
 It is situated on the B1 national road about halfway between Mariental and Keetmanshoop.
-23 km east of Asab is the Mukurob rock pinnacle, a tourist attraction that collapsed in 1988.
+23 km east of Asab is the Mukurob rock pinnacle, a tourist attraction that collapsed on 7 December 1988.

 Asab belongs to the Berseba electoral constituency.
 The settlement features a petrol station, a shop, and a small hotel, although none of these businesses is currently operational, to the effect that the place has been described as a "ghost village".
 Asab Railway Station is a stop on the TransNamib railway line from Windhoek to Keetmanshoop.